 District Attorney Smittcamp also began an internship program for both college students and law students to work within the office.

-She is the Chairwoman of the Multi-Agency Gang Enforcement Consortium (MAGEC), a member of the Fresno-Madera Police Chief’s Association, the High Intensity Drug Trafficking Area Task Force, the Victim Offender Reconciliation Program Advisory Board, Rape Counseling Services, the Community Corrections Partnership Committee, the Fresno County Local Justice Coordinating Committee, and the Career Technical Education Complex Advisory Committee.
+She is the Chairwoman of the Multi-Agency Gang Enforcement Consortium (MAGEC), a member of the Fresno-Madera Police Chief’s Association, the Victim Offender Reconciliation Program Advisory Board, the Community Corrections Partnership Committee, and the Fresno County Local Justice Coordinating Committee.

-Mrs. Smittcamp also serves her community as a member of the Board of Directors of the Marjaree Mason Center, as a member of the Board of Trustees of San Joaquin College of Law, as a Board member of AMOR- Alliance for Medical Outreach and Relief and is a member of the Rotary Club of Fresno.
+She also serves her community as a member of the Board of Directors of the Marjaree Mason Center, as a member of the Board of Trustees of San Joaquin College of Law, as the Vice President of the Board of Trustees of AMOR- Alliance for Medical Outreach and Relief that is planning a health and community center in Mendota, and is a member of the Rotary Club of Fresno.

 Mrs. Smittcamp is married with two children and resides in Fresno County.